 - Under Configured Virtual Machines tab, search and click the virtual machine that you want to delete.

-- Under virtual machine summary, click More > Delete.
+- Under virtual machine summary, click Delete.
 A confirmation dialog box appears.

 - Click Yes to delete the virtual machine.

-Selected virtual machine is deleted.
-If you want to delete more virtual machines, repeat the procedure.
+The selected virtual machine is deleted.
+Repeat the procedure if you want to delete more virtual machines.